amichirayata/amichirayata.github.io/_pages/about.md

 I am looking for research opportunities that make Machine Learning efficient, sustainable and democratic.
 Please feel free to connect for any conversation regarding that.

+Please reach out to me at chirayatab@iisc.alum.ac.in or bhattacharyya.chirayata@gmail.com